A $69 Billion Fintech Stock That’s Soaring

 Since there are no brokerage fees anymore, you could just buy one share of Square every month.
 If a dip happens, then add to your position.
 Sure, that’s speculating, but remember that you’re only a buyer.
 You plan to hold this company for at least half a decade or more.
 The sort of disruption that results in exponential returns takes time.

 Square is one of those companies you want to own, but don’t want to climb on board after the stock price goes up +300% in 154 days.
-At the same time, that’s what we thought when we were buying our NVIDIA position at a cost of less than $70 a share.
+At the same time, that’s what we thought when we were buying NVIDIA at double-digit prices.
 Seems cheap now, but it didn’t seem so back then.

 If you see Square as a viable long-term investment, just start dollar-cost-averaging your way into a position.
 Pick a fixed day of the month, then buy a small fraction of your position on that day every month.
 As we said earlier, you’re going to experience some happiness regardless of what the market ends up doing.
 Just be sure it’s part of a well-diversified portfolio.
 Rare is the investor who “triples the market” by putting all their eggs in one basket.